August 30, 2013

 “And they were all amazed by the mighty power of God.
 But while they wondered every one at all things which Jesus did, he said to his disciples, “Let these sayings sink down into your ears: for the Son of Man shall be delivered into the hands of men.
 But they understood not this saying, and it was hid from them, that they perceived it not: and they feared to ask him of that saying” (NIV; emphasis mine)

-My response to the first argument is to point out that being “acutely” distressed by Jesus foretelling his imminent death does not necessarily dictate that his disciples would “fail” to comprehend what was told them; rather the reverse can be argued, that the disciples did understand Jesus―only too well―and yet, only up to a point.
-What is completely overlooked is the “fact” that Jesus was simultaneously assuring his disciples that he would be raised from the dead and be “glorified” by that “other” God, God the Father, as well.
+As to the first argument, I would point out that being “acutely” distressed by Jesus foretelling his imminent death does not necessarily dictate that his disciples would “fail” to comprehend what was told them; rather the reverse can be argued, that the disciples did understand Jesus―only too well―and yet, only up to a point.
+What is completely overlooked is the “fact” that Jesus was simultaneously assuring his disciples that he would be raised from the dead and be “glorified” by that “other” God, God the Father (see here), as well.
 Now, where is the joy and jubilation in that being displayed anywhere in the gospels?

 And what are we to make of the disciples’ paralyzing fear in asking Jesus to elaborate further in regards to the Passion?
 Does that make any kind of sense to you ?